racheldunn/vaccination-rates-datajam-team4/README.md

 The goal of this project is to discover if there is a link between vaccination rates and a health region’s socioeconomic status, and if so, whether the socioeconomic status is a driver of vaccination rates. https://docs.google.com/document/d/1w1clbNlTbzOZwbzDYIOxFFG1UZpAFjclrAZhDFelYCY/

+There are three main objectives in this project:
+1. Study vaccination rates
+2. Study socioeconomic factors
+3. Study the relationship between vaccination rate and low socioeconomic status

 ## Project team members

 Team lead: Rachel Dunn